 From Our Partner: Nisolo

 Nisolo is the maker of intentionally designed, ethically made, and fairly priced shoes and accessories.
-They're a B Corporation and Climate Neutral Certified brand committed to living wages and reversing climate change.
+They're a B Corporation and Climate Neutral Certified brand committed to living wages, supporting garment workers, and reversing climate change.

 Home Goods to Gift:

 Perfect for the hostess or homebody, these geometric granite candle holders are guaranteed to please even the pickiest recipient.
 They’re from Parachute, a company that sends life-saving malaria-prevention bed nets to those in need through a partnership with the United Nation’s Nothing But Nets campaign. | $68

 This hand-woven basket from Ten Thousand Villages is the perfect way to hide clutter without compromising on style.
 It’s made with Fair Trade practices by artisans in Bangladesh. | $60

 How can a pillow be both neutral AND fun?
 This handwoven patterned throw pillow from Novica was made in Peru on a traditional artisan loom.
 Novica supports local artisans all around the world. | $68

 No, thank you, water rings.
 These beaded coasters by Kazi are made with glass beads and natural fibers by artisans in Rwanda.
 They’re equal parts beautiful and functional. | $98

 Ethical and sustainable online store, Made Trade, is offering you the choice to give or get this year for their Black Friday Fund!
 Now through November 30th, you can either get 10% off your order, or donate 10% of your entire purchase to provide meals to food-insecure children, families and individuals in Portland, OR through their non-profit partner, Urban Gleaners.
 Each purchase on Made Trade directly supports multiple small businesses, independent makers and artisans in the U.S. and around the world.